From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

-On the other hand, the model theoretic perspective on logic is to find a model or assignment of the logical variables that satisfy a given logic theory.
-In this paper, we restrict ourselves to Herbrand models.
-The \textit{Herbrand base} of a set of clauses is the set of ground atoms that can be constructed using the predicates, functors and constants occurring in the theory.
+\paragraph{Model-theoretic logic} On the other hand, the model theoretic perspective on logic is to find a model or truth assignment to the logical atoms that satisfy a given logic theory.
+An \textit{interpretation}, or possible world, is a truth-assignment to the propositions (or ground atoms) of the language, and can be uniquely identified with the set of propositions it assigns $True$ (thus considering all the other \textit{False}).
+An interpretation is a \textit{model} of a clause $ h_1 \vee ... \vee h_k \leftarrow b_1 \wedge ... \wedge b_n$ if at least one of the $h_i$ is in the interpretation when all the $b_1 \wedge ... \wedge b_n$ are in the interpretation as well.

-A \textit{Herbrand interpretation} is a subset of the Hebrand Base consisting of only \textit{True} atoms.
-All the remaining atoms are considered \textit{False}. \footnote{\gm{An Herbrand interpretation can be equivalently defined as the set of assignments $\{a_1 = v_1, ..., a_n = v_n \}$, where $a_i$ are the atoms of the Herbrand base and $v_i$ are the corresponding assigned truth values.
-According to this definition, truth values can differ from \textit{True} and \textit{False} only, happens in fuzzy logic (see Section \ref{sec:semantics}).}} An interpretation is also called a \textit{possible world}.

-A Herbrand interpretation is a (Herbrand) \textit{model} of a clause $ h_1 \vee ... \vee h_k \leftarrow b_1 \wedge ... \wedge b_n$ if for every substitution $\theta$ such that all $ b_1\theta \wedge ... \wedge b_n\theta$ is in the interpretation, at least one of the $h_i\theta$ is in the interpretation as well.
 An interpretation $I$ is a model of a theory $T$, and we write $I \models T$, if it is a model of all clauses in the theory.
 We say that the theory is \textit{satisfiable} if it has a model.
 The satisfiability problem, that is, deciding whether a theory has a model, is one of the most fundamental ones in computer science (cf. the SAT problem for propositional logic).